Skylark (1993 film): Sequel

 It was followed by another sequel, Sarah, Plain and Tall: Winter's End.

 Release

 It aired in 1993 on CBS as a Hallmark Hall of Fame film, and now is regularly shown on Hallmark Channel.

 Reception

-Awards

-Glenn Close was nominated for the 1993 Primetime Emmy for Outstanding Lead Actress in a Miniseries.
+Glenn Close was nominated for the 1993 Primetime Emmy for Outstanding Lead Actress in a Miniseries or Special at the 45th Primetime Emmy Awards.